Easy Gluten-Free Chocolate Snickerdoodles

 Sandi Gaertner

-Soft, chewy Gluten-Free Chocolate Snickerdoodles with a cinnamon-sugar coating.
-Easy to make, dairy-free options included, ready in under 30 minutes!
+These soft, chewy Gluten-Free Chocolate Snickerdoodles have that classic snickerdoodle cinnamon-sugar coating.
+They are easy to make, dairy-free options included, ready in under 30 minutes!

 No ratings yet